DavidCarricondo/DavidCarricondo/README.md

 - 👯 I’m looking to collaborate on anything, really
 - 🤔 I’m looking for help with landing a data science job
 - 💬 Ask me about ecological models, statistisc...
-- ⚡ Fun fact: No, I don't know what color is that; yes, I am daltonic &nbsp;
+- ⚡ Fun fact: Right after writing this, my girl went into labor and I had my first child :baby:
+&nbsp;
 &nbsp;